Nodes from Components and Bundles

 #![allow(unused)] fn main() { #[derive(Component, GodotNode, Default, Debug, Clone)] #[godot_node(base(Area2D), class_name(Door2D))] pub struct Door { #[godot_export(default(LevelId::Level1))] pub level_id: LevelId, } }

-) and inserts the component when the node is discovered.
-Fields marked with #[godot_export]
+Each derive generates a corresponding Godot class (e.g., Gem2D, Door2D) and inserts the component when the node is discovered.
+Fields marked with #[godot_export] become Godot editor properties.

 Bundle + GodotNode → Node

 Sometimes a single component isn’t the right abstraction for your editor node.
-When you want one node to represent an entity with multiple components, derive on a Bevy Bundle
+When you want one node to represent an entity with multiple components, derive on a Bevy Bundle:

 #![allow(unused)] fn main() { #[derive(Bundle, GodotNode)] #[godot_node(base(CharacterBody2D), class_name(Player2D))] pub struct PlayerBundle { // Inserted as Default::default(), no Godot properties pub player: Player, // Tuple/newtype → property name is the bundle field name #[export_fields(value(export_type(f32), default(250.0)))] pub speed: Speed, #[export_fields(value(export_type(f32), default(-400.0)))] pub jump_velocity: JumpVelocity, // Custom default pulled from ProjectSettings #[export_fields(value(export_type(f32), default(godot::classes::ProjectSettings::singleton() .get_setting("physics/2d/default_gravity") .try_to::<f32>() .unwrap_or(980.0))))] pub gravity: Gravity, } }

-What #[export_fields]
+What #[export_fields] does:

 - Selects which component data is exported to the Godot editor